simonmcallister0210/cognito-srp-helper/README.md

   });

 // Create a session out of the response.
-A ReferenceError will be thrown if any values are missing const cognitoSession = cognitoSrpHelper.createCognitoSession(initiateAuthResponse);
+A ReferenceError will be thrown if any values are missing const cognitoSrpSession = cognitoSrpHelper.createCognitoSrpSession(initiateAuthResponse);

 // Create timestamp in format required by Cognito const timestamp = cognitoSrpHelper.createTimestamp();

-// Compute password signature using both sessions and the timestamp const passwordSignature = cognitoSrpHelper.computePasswordSignature( clientSession, cognitoSession, timestamp
+// Compute password signature using both sessions and the timestamp const passwordSignature = cognitoSrpHelper.computePasswordSignature( clientSrpSession, cognitoSrpSession, timestamp
 );